Elena-Kozhevnikova/Diploma_BI_25_Bayes/Results_summary.md

 ### Next, the model was used to predict calprotectin from the same Israeli dataset
 :muscle:The most influential gene was *ISX* with bootstrap strength over 0.5.
-There was no calrotectin data for the Chinese test data set, so this prediction vs real measurements correlation for that data is not shown.
+There was no calrotectin data for the Chinese patients' set, so correlation analysis of the predicted values vs real measurements was not possible.
 <div style="display: flex; gap: 10px;">
   <img src="https://github.com/Elena-Kozhevnikova/Diploma_BI_25_Bayes/blob/main/images/Prediction_correlation.png" alt="Image 1" width="45%" />
   <img src="https://github.com/Elena-Kozhevnikova/Diploma_BI_25_Bayes/blob/main/images/Predictive_genes.png" alt="Image 2" width="45%" />
 </div>

 ### Predict calprotectin levels in the test data form Chinese patients and comapre by disease status
-As there was no calrotectin data for the Chinese test data set, we simply predicted it from our model and tested whether it finds any significant difference among the patient groups:
+As there was no calrotectin data for the Chinese set, we predicted it with our model based on the gene expression network.
+We next tested for significant difference among the patient groups.
-As was assessed by Wilcoxon test, there was significan difference.
-As expected, calprotectin is generally higher in patient group.
+Wilcoxon test suggests that there was significan difference in predicted calprotectin based on patient group.
+As expected, calprotectin is generally higher in CD patients.
 ![Calprot_pred_patient_group](https://github.com/Elena-Kozhevnikova/Diploma_BI_25_Bayes/blob/main/images/Predicted_calprotectin.png)

 ### Predict disease state in the test data form Chinese patients
 Finally, we performed disease predicion using BN.
-In order to do so, we discretized gene expression data (used "low", "Medium", and "High" levels) and recunstructed the BN using discrete data.
-After bootstrapping, we found only one wealk parent of the "disease" node, which was also *ISX* gene.
-The assessment of the model strength was evaluated by predicting the disease state in test data from Chinese patients and shown as confusion matrix.
+In order to do so, we discretized gene expression data (used "low", "Medium", and "High" levels) and reconstructed the BN using discrete data.
+After bootstrapping, we found only one weak parent of the "disease" node, which was also *ISX* gene.
+The assessment of the model's strength was evaluated by predicting the disease state in test data from Chinese patients and shown as confusion matrix.
+As can be seen, our model does not predict CD samples well enough, with overall accuracy of 0.72.

 #### The first matrix shows prediction in the train data, the second - in the test data
 <div style="display: flex; gap: 10px;">